ali-naqvi8062/ali-naqvi8062/README.md

 🎓 I'm a 3rd Year Computer Engineering Student @ McMaster University

-🚀 Love exploring the world of Embedded Systems, FPGAs and AI.
+🚀 Exploring the world of Artificial Intelligence and Software Engineering.

-🔧 Currently working on implementing a Software Defined Radio System in C++!
+🔧 Currently working as an AI Engineer @ Huawei Canada!

 🏆 I'm passionate about bringing my ideas to life and always eager to learn something new